EEC-Developers/framework/TextUtilities/README.md

 *NOTE:* The carriage return is not properly processed as a flushWrap() call at this time.

-### wrapMonospaced -- The concrete definition of a text wrapper for monospaced text on a console

-Uses character lengths as length so regular WriteF calls are used to output to a console.

 ## Known Bugs

 - Sometimes the hyphen is not used correctly as a wrap character.

 ## Omitted Features

-- Proportional fonts could be supported by creating another child class of wrapBase.
+- Proportional fonts could be supported by creating another child class of wordWrap.